Complete Guide to World Literature: Master Index of Authors, Books & Literary Movements

 Enheduanna — The Earliest Known Poet

-These early works represent the birth of storytelling and the emergence of literary consciousness across humanity.
+These early works represent the birth of storytelling and the emergence of literary consciousness across human history.

 📜 Evolution of Global Literary Movements